yellobyte/SoapESP32/README.md

 9) Or **album folder** and **title**:
    **upnp:class derivedfrom "object.container.album" and dc:title contains "Songs"**

-Twonky accepted optional **sort criterias**.
+Only Twonky accepted optional **sort criterias**.
 They define the sort order of the items returned (if any).
 Successfully tested sort criterias were:
 1) Name of title, ascending (default) --> sort criteria: **"+dc:title"**
 2) Name of title, descending --> sort criteria: **"-dc:title"**